frankbria/codeframe-claude-plugin/PLUGIN_MARKETPLACE_SPEC.md

                  │
                  ▼
 ┌─────────────────────────────────────────┐
-│  FLASH SAVE: Checkpoint Before Compact  │
+│  FLASH SAVE: Emergency Backup ONLY      │
-│  • Save conversation state              │
+│  • Save FULL conversation (120K tokens) │
 │  • Git commit current work              │
 │  • DB snapshot                          │
+│  • NOT restored in normal operation     │
+│  • Only for crash recovery              │
 └────────────────┬────────────────────────┘
                  │
                  ▼